Migraine after exercise? Causes and treatment

 - Prescription management: If medication is needed, telehealth GPs can prescribe it through online scripts, ensuring you get the right treatment without delay.

-- Medical certificates: If you need to take off due to migraine or a headache, telehealth helps you get a medical certificate online for work, school or university.
+- Medical certificates: If you need to take off due to migraine or a headache, telehealth helps you get an online sick certificate for work, school or university.
+Get your health certificate for work from anywhere in Australia.

 - Specialist referrals: If your migraines require further evaluation, a telehealth GP can provide online referrals to specialists for additional support.